Home / OLSAS Application Guide / OLSAS – Queen’s University

 Indigenous Peoples Category

-Our Faculty of Law is committed to increasing Indigenous representation within the legal profession and therefore welcomes applications from Indigenous Peoples, including First Nation (Status and Non-Status), Inuit and Métis.
+Our Faculty of Law is committed to increasing Indigenous representation within the legal profession and therefore welcomes applications from Indigenous Peoples, including First Nations (Status and Non-Status), Inuit and Métis.

 We will consider applications based on several factors, such as: